 Not what those changes are, per se; but how well we handle them when they occur.

 Another way to describe this capability is in terms of resilience.
-How well we withstand disruptions or unanticipated change, bounce back from unexpected challenges, and recover and move on with life.
+How well we withstand disruptions or unanticipated shifts in our lives, our ability to bounce back from unexpected challenges, and recover and move on with life.

 How Change and Transition Differ